dmwithiga04/billionaires_analysis-Project/README.md

 - [W3Schools: Matplotlib](https://www.w3schools.com/python/matplotlib_pyplot.asp)
 - [GeeksforGeeks: PrettyTable in Python](https://www.geeksforgeeks.org/creating-tables-with-prettytable-library-python/)
 - **ChatGPT**: Used to troubleshoot error messages and get explanations on using libraries.

----

-This README should give a solid overview of your project to potential recruiters!
-Let me know if you'd like to make any changes or add more details.